isomerpages/nlb-biblioasia/articles-archive/issues/_posts/2016-01-01-post-BiblioAsia Jan to Mar 2016.md

 *Singapore Chronicle and Commercial Register* [(PDF)](/files/pdf/vol-11/issue-4/v11-issue4_FirstNewspaper.pdf)

 **[A Gift of Books](/vol-11/issue-4/jan-mar-2016/gift-of-books-SG50)**<br>
-The National Library Board wins hearts (and minds) around the world with its SG50 Gift of Books initiative. *Amelia Tan* has the details.
+The National Library Board wins hearts (and minds) around the world with its SG50 Gift of Books initiative. *Amelia Tan* has the details. [(PDF)](/files/pdf/vol-11/issue-4/v11-issue4_GiftBooks.pdf)

 **[Preserving Our Published Heritage](/vol-11/issue-4/jan-mar-2016/preservation-published-heritage-national-library-legal-deposit)**<br>
 The nation’s published heritage is preserved by the National Library for posterity.
-Ivy Lee reveals the aim of the Legal Deposit and shares highlights from the collection.
+Ivy Lee reveals the aim of the Legal Deposit and shares highlights from the collection.[(PDF)](/files/pdf/vol-11/issue-4/v11-issue4_PreservingPublishedHeritage.pdf)